x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 Integer  |  -
 Float   |  -

-1 - A programming language
+- A programming language
-2 - A subprogram which can be called many times
+- A subprogram which can be called many times
-3 - A whole number
+- A whole number
-4 - A number that can use decimals
+- A number that can use decimals
-5 - A 'Cookie Cutter' which can make objects of that type
+- A 'Cookie Cutter' which can make objects of that type

 ### Predict:
-1)
-System.out.println("Hello World");
+1)System.out.println("Hello World");

-- Your Guess:
+- Guess what the output is from the code above:
 - Actual output:  [See answer here](https://learn.onlinegdb.com/846UnWowD)<br/>

-2)
-System.out.println(10 + 10);
+2)System.out.println(10 + 10);

-- Your Guess:
+- Guess what the output is from the code above:
 - Actual output:  [See answer here](https://learn.onlinegdb.com/1IHVeidxO)<br/>

 ## Introductory Tasks:
 - [ ]  On another tab, go to the GitHub page (Go to GitHub Button).